jinseobhong/typescript.reactNative.template/CONTRIBUTING.md

 3) Type of action is as follows :
    1) **Add** to add something that did not exist before.
    2) **Update** to improve the function of an existing one.
-   3) **Refactory** to improve non-functionality of an existing one.
+   3) **Re-factory** to improve non-functionality of an existing one.
    4) **Rename** to changing the name of a file or directory, changing its location.
    5) **Fix** to fix correct an error.
    6) **Delete** to delete an existing one.
-4) Content about implementationare written semantically.
+4) Content about taskare written semantically.
 5) Description of commit message is written after a newline of 2 new lines below the title.
 6) Description of commit message is written semantically about what the commit will do.
 7) Here is an example of a commit message: